Professor Stephen Morse

 - Bill and Melinda Gates Foundation project entitled 'Yam Improvement for Income and Food security in West Africa'

 - EU Framework 7 project entitle 'Servicizing Policy for Resource Efficient Economy'

 Journal Papers (2013 to present)

 Zhang D, Gao Y and Morse S. Corporate social responsibility and food risk management in China; a management perspective.
-Food Control (available online)
+Food Control (in press; available online)